nlune/DCGAN-2019/README.md

 We use the same pretrained DCGAN (trained on [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)), but we used the [LFW dataset](http://vis-www.cs.umass.edu/lfw/) and our own images.

 ## Overview
 There are 2 main components to this repo, a Jupyter Notebook tutorial / experiment and a Graphical User Interface for face inpainting.
 We tried some different parameters from the paper, and visualized the final result as well as the images generated after each iteration.
+Some results that we display are from fewer iterations than the original paper.

 ## How to use